GMP Standard Operating Procedures (SOP)

 Product Identification and Traceability

-A product traceability system allows for complete and up-to-date histories of all batches of products from the starting materials to the complete final product.
-Identification and status of materials are provided by a unique and controlled numbering system.
-The system can be interrogated to provide reports to allow for full traceability.
+A product traceability system allows for complete and up-to-date histories of all batches of products, from the starting materials to the complete final product.
+A unique and controlled numbering system provides identification and status of materials.
+The system can be interrogated to provide reports, allowing for full traceability.

 GMP Audits

-An audit is a systematic and independent review to verify compliance, suitability, and/or data integrity.
-Audits may assess systems, processes, procedures, facilities, products, records, and/or data for compliance with policies, standards, procedures, guidelines, regulations, or regulatory submissions.
+GMP audit is a systematic and independent review to verify compliance, suitability, and data integrity.
+Audits may assess systems, processes, procedures, facilities, products, records, and data for compliance with policies, standards, procedures, guidelines, regulations, or regulatory submissions.

 Batch Documentation